 Introduction of Adverse Selection

 Adverse selection is a situation where one party to the transaction has more knowledge than the other party.
-This is a case of Asymmetric information (i.e.) information failure where one party has more detailed knowledge and understanding, and the other party is at a disadvantage.
-This information and knowledge gap can disturb the market and lead to market failure.
+This is a case of Asymmetric information (i.e.) information failure where one party has more detailed knowledge and understanding and is at a disadvantage.

-How does Adverse Selection Works?
+How Does Adverse Selection Work?

 Causes of Adverse Selection